Ralim/IronOS/README.md

 * Adds hold both buttons on IDLE to access the therometer mode.
 * Changes the exit soldering mode to be holding both buttons (Like original firmware).

-If you love this firmware and want to continue my caffine addiction, you can do so here (or email me) : https://paypal.me/RalimTek
+If you love this firmware and want to continue my caffine addiction, you can do so here (or email me for other options) : https://paypal.me/RalimTek